harshjayprakash/experimental-blok/README.md

 > [!NOTE]
 > This version "5.0 --25H2A" is currently still in development, the features described may
 > not work correctly, at all, or subject to change.
-These changes will merged to main (or
+These changes will merged to main
-> "stable enough") in Autumn 2025.
+> in Autumn 2025.

 ## Overview